ramp.json Example

 Protobuf Definition

-Section titled “Protobuf Definition”The ramp.json structure maps to the ProviderManifest message in ramp/v1/ramp.proto:
+Section titled “Protobuf Definition”The ramp.json structure maps to the WellKnownManifest message (with role=ROLE_PUBLISHER) in ramp/v1/ramp.proto.
+Publisher-relevant fields shown; see Proto: RAMP v1 for the full message (exchange-only capability fields, etc.):

 message AuthorizedExchange { string domain = 1; string endpoint = 2; ProviderRelationship relationship = 3;}

-// Third party authorized to push catalog metadata on behalf of a provider.message CatalogContributor { string domain = 1; // e.g., "doubleverify.com" string relationship = 2; // e.g., "verifier", "marketplace"}
+// Third party authorized to push catalog metadata on behalf of a provider.message CatalogContributor { string domain = 1; // e.g., "doubleverify.com" string relationship = 2; // e.g., "verifier", "exchange"}

 enum ProviderRelationship { PROVIDER_RELATIONSHIP_UNSPECIFIED = 0; PROVIDER_RELATIONSHIP_DIRECT = 1; PROVIDER_RELATIONSHIP_RESELLER = 2;}